- This commment is unpublished.· 04/09/2023@David Hello again,

 As you can expect at an awarded international airport, Lima’s airport offers all you need when travelling.

-You can change money at the small exchange booth in the international arrivals area on the ground floor or at the Interbank branch at Peru Plaza on the second level.
+You can exchange money at the small exchange booth in the international arrivals area on the ground floor or at the Interbank branch at Peru Plaza on the second level.
 As the exchange rate at the airport is more than miserable, we recommend better using one of the many ATMs spread around the airport to withdraw local cash.

 Here you find some tips when using ATMs in Peru